Dead Meadow: Addition of Cory Shane and Feathers (2005-2007)

+Old Growth and Three Kings (2008-2010)

 In early 2008, the band released Old Growth on Matador Records.
 A collection of songs that brought the band back initially to the same farm where their second release Howls from the Hills was created and eventually finished up at the Sunset Sound studio in Los Angeles.
 As with the last three albums, Old Growth was produced by bassist Steve Kille.

 Following a brief session with Andrew Stockdale of Wolfmother, a reinterpretation of the band's song "Everything's Goin' On" was released as "Pilgrim" on Wolfmother's second album "Cosmic Egg".

 In March 2010 the band released a live film and soundtrack, Three Kings, which was recorded at the final show of the band's five-month "Old Growth" tour.
 The film premiered at the Hollywood Forever Cemetery in Los Angeles, California and was released on their own record label Xemu Records.
 The film was directed by Simon Chan & Joe Rubalcaba of Artificial Army.

+Return of Laughlin, signing to Xemu Records, and Warble Womb (2010-2017)

 In August 2010, it was announced that original drummer Mark Laughlin had re-joined the band and were confirmed to play two dates in the U.S. and a tour of Australia.
 In January 2011, Laughlin postponed his career in law to rejoin the band permanently and tour Europe and the Pacific Northwest of the U.S. The band released Warble Womb in November 2013, their first new album to feature Laughlin since 2002.
 The album was released on the band's own label Xemu Records.

 Although not officially announced, it was revealed in February 2016 that Laughlin (taking a break from touring) had been replaced by Juan Londono, formerly of Strangers Family Band.

+The Nothing They Need and Force Form Free (2018-2023)

+In March 2018, the band released their 7th album The Nothing They Need through Xemu Records.

+In December 2022, Dead Meadow released its 8th studio album, Force Form Free through Blues Funeral Recordings.

+Death of Steve Kille and Voyager to Voyager (2024-present)

 Bass guitarist Steve Kille died on April 18, 2024.
 The band released their 9th studio album, Voyager To Voyager, on March 28, 2025, with Kille's bass parts being included posthumously.